Skip to main content

 • Awnings must not overhang any area accessible by the public, including private areas with limited public access (for example, restaurants and bars).

-For more information on these requirements, see the MBIE website.
+For more information on these requirements, visit the MBIE website.

 Your building work must: